AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-android.md

 feature: Get Started with Workfront
 exl-id: 4bc209b8-18da-4f6f-97bd-699356269179
 ---
-# Adobe Workfront for Android
+# [!DNL Adobe Workfront] for [!DNL Android]

-The [!DNL Adobe Workfront] app allows you to access your work on any Android device.
-You can install and use the [!DNL Workfront] mobile app on phones and tablets running Android 5.0 or later.
+The [!DNL Adobe Workfront] app allows you to access your work on any [!DNL Android] device.
+You can install and use the [!DNL Workfront] mobile app on phones and tablets running [!DNL Android] 5.0 or later.

-For information about logging in to the mobile app, see the section [Log in to the Workfront mobile app](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md#log) in the article [Log in to Adobe Workfront](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md).
+For information about logging in to the mobile app, see the section [Log in to the [!DNL Workfront] mobile app](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md#log) in the article [Log in to [!DNL Adobe Workfront]](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md).

-## Home
+## [!UICONTROL Home]

 The [!UICONTROL Home] area allows you to work directly on tasks, issues, and approvals assigned to you.
 From the [!UICONTROL Home] area of the app, you can: